Poker Room Near Madison Wi

 plain yet modern with decent lighting and well maintained tables and chairs, so

-• Hospitality: You can earn comps for the buffet based on your cash game play
+you will be in relative comfort while you play. - Hospitality: You can earn comps for the buffet based on your cash game play

 in the poker room, on top of this they also offer cocktail service while you